 Families of adults and adolescents across Florida are widely aware of the status of Family Recovery Specialists as one of the leading intensive outpatient programs tackling alcohol and drug abuse.
 What they may be less aware of, however, is the smoking cessation program that it now offers.
 Available free of charge, the new service makes Family Recovery Specialists one of the relatively few adolescent programs to even address the topic, let alone offer a complete dedicated program.

 If parents have not read and are concerned by the 31st Surgeon General’s report on youth smoking, they certainly should be – after all, the figures have potentially grave implications for our children’s future.
-It is now fifty years since the release of the first Surgeon General’s report warning us about the perils of smoking, and the latest report is even more eye-opening, revealing an epidemic of tobacco use among youths in the 12 to 17 age bracket, as well as adults aged between 18 and 25 years old.
+It is now 50 years since the release of the first Surgeon General’s report warning us about the perils of smoking, and the latest report is even more eye-opening, revealing an epidemic of tobacco use among youths in the 12 to 17 age bracket, as well as adults aged between 18 and 25 years old.

 Guardians both taking advantage and not taking advantage of intensive outpatient programs like Family Recovery Specialists will be concerned to read the report’s finding that more than 600,000 middle school and 3 million high school students smoke cigarettes.
 Not only that, but smoking can be attributed to more than 1,200 deaths each day.
 For each of those deaths per day, at least two youth or young adults begin to smoke regularly for the first time.
-After a period of decline for smokeless tobacco alteril safety use, it now appears to be on the rise again among certain groups, with cigars – in particular cigarette-sized cigars – being popular among youth.
+After a period of decline for smokeless tobacco use, it now appears to be on the rise again among certain groups, with cigars – in particular cigarette-sized cigars – being popular among youth.

 It is common for young people to use multiple tobacco products, including cigarettes, cigars and smokeless tobacco.
 Furthermore, it is almost unheard-of for people to begin smoking after the age of 25.
 Almost 90 per cent of smokers started smoking before their 18th birthday, with 99 per cent starting by age 26 – the age by which smoking almost always progresses from an occasional to a daily habit.
 Tobacco use is therefore a major concern for many of those parents who have put their adult or adolescent children through intensive outpatient programs.